Dow v Black

 Dow v Black is a Canadian constitutional law decision.
-It was one of the first major cases examining in detail the division of powers between the federal Parliament and the provincial Legislatures, set out in the Constitution Act, 1867 (originally known as the British North America Act, 1867).
+Decided in 1875, it was one of the first major cases examining in detail the division of powers between the federal Parliament and the provincial Legislatures, set out in the Constitution Act, 1867 (originally known as the British North America Act, 1867).
 The issue was whether a provincial statute which authorised the municipality of St. Stephen, New Brunswick to issue a debenture to fund a railway connecting to the United States was within provincial jurisdiction as a local tax matter, or whether it intruded on federal jurisdiction over inter-provincial and international railways.

 The case was decided by the Judicial Committee of the Privy Council, at that time the court of last resort for Canada within the British Empire.
 The Judicial Committee allowed an appeal from the Supreme Court of New Brunswick and held that the legislation was within provincial jurisdiction as a matter of local taxation, coming under sections 92(2) and 92(16) of the Constitution Act, 1867.
 The statute did not intrude on federal jurisdiction over inter-jurisdictional railways, under s.
 91(29) and s.
 92(10) of the Constitution Act, 1867.

+The case is included in a collection of significant constitutional decisions from the Judicial Committee, published by the federal Department of Justice.